Quality control of sequencing data

 One good place to get quality controlled Apptainer/Singularity containers that contain the tools we want to use is seqera containers.

-Once the container is ready select HTTPS and copy the name of the image.
+- Once the container is ready copy the path of the image.

 Download container images